2nd Generation Christianity

 The Israelites in the chapter above are the second generation in the promised land.
 These people had not been through Egypt and the trying wilderness.
 They had not been through all the hardships of the generation before.

-1. They never made the Lord there's.
+1. They never made the Lord theirs.

 "which knew not the LORD,"

 This second generation failed in making God personal.
 They failed in knowing who God was.
-And the key problem for these second generation Israelites is in verse 12: They referred to God as the God of our fathers.
+And the key problem for these second-generation Israelites is in verse 12: They referred to God as the God of our fathers.

-If the second generation Christian wants to make it for Christ, you have to change it from being the God of my parents or my church to being my God.
+If the second-generation Christian wants to make it for Christ, you have to change it from being the God of my parents or my church to being my God.

 Being raised in church is not enough.
 Having Godly parents is not enough.
 Serving in church is not enough.
-There has to be a moment in your life where God becomes yours—where Jesus is truly the dearest Friend you ever had.
+There has to be a moment in your life where God becomes yours—where Jesus is truly the dearest friend you ever had.
 Where the doctrines and standards of your family become yours.
 Where you know the Lord.
 As the song says, “He is mine.”
 Have you made the Lord yours?

 2. Didn't know their heritage.

-"nor yet the works which he had done for Israel."
+"Nor yet the works which he had done for Israel."

-In the same way, second generation Christians sometimes do not know the wonderful blessings that God gave the first generation Christians.
+In the same way, second-generation Christians sometimes do not know the wonderful blessings that God gave the first-generation Christians.

 Some do not truly understand the cost that it took for them to be raised in a Christian home.
 They don't know how cruel sin was and what the harsh effects of sin were because they escaped it by being raised a Christian.
-When the works of God are not intentionally passed down testified, and lived out, the second generations view of God becomes shallow.
+When the works of God are not intentionally passed down, testified, and lived out, the second generation's view of God becomes shallow.

-They did not know all God had done for them in the past and as a result, made the failure in point 3.
+They did not know all God had done for them in the past and, as a result, made the failure in point 3.

-3. Took for granted Gods blessings.
+3. Took for granted God's blessings.

-And the children of Israel did evil in the sight of the LORD, and served Baalim:
+And the children of Israel did evil in the sight of the LORD and served Baalim:

 But sadly, many take all that God has done for them and throw it out the window.
 They turn their back on God and live for themselves, a vain pursuit.